ethan-young/seccyd-wj-subtests/manuscript/README.md

 <div id="ref-mcintosh2017" class="csl-entry">

 McIntosh, R. D. (2017).
-Exploratory reports: A new article type for cortex. *Cortex: A Journal Devoted to the Study of the Nervous System and Behavior*, *96*, A1–A4.
+Exploratory reports: A new article type for Cortex. *Cortex: A Journal Devoted to the Study of the Nervous System and Behavior*, *96*, A1–A4.
 <https://doi.org/10.1016/j.cortex.2017.07.014>